-If you live in a private community setting (whether it is a condominium, townhouse, or single-family home) in Ohio, usually you must pay dues and assessments to a homeowners’ association (HOA) or a condominium association (COA).
-If you fall behind in payments, in most cases the HOA or COA can get a lien on your home that could lead to a foreclosure.
+Residents who live in this kind of a community setting—whether it’s a condominium, townhouse, or single-family home—in Ohio usually have to pay assessments to their HOA or COA.
+If you fall behind in those payments, in most cases, the HOA or COA can get a lien on your home that could lead to a foreclosure.

-In Ohio, an HOA or COA is entitled to a lien for unpaid assessments and related charges once the amount due is ten days late (Ohio Rev. Code Ann. § 5312.12(A), § 5311.18(A)(1)).
+In Ohio, an HOA or COA is entitled to a lien for unpaid assessments and related charges once the amount due is ten days late.
+(Ohio Rev. Code Ann. § 5312.12(A), § 5311.18(A)(1)).

 In Ohio, an HOA lien or COA lien has priority over liens that were recorded on a later date, except for:

-If you default on the assessments, the HOA or COA can foreclose.
-A common misconception is that the association cannot foreclose if you are current with your mortgage payments.
-However, the association’s right to foreclose has nothing to do with whether you are current on your mortgage payments.
+Once the HOA or COA has a lien on your property, the HOA or COA may foreclose.
+A common misconception is that the association can’t foreclose if you’re up to date with your mortgage payments.
+But the association’s right to foreclose has nothing to do with whether you’re current on your mortgage payments.

-In Ohio, an HOA or COA may foreclose its lien in the same way that a mortgage on real property is foreclosed (Ohio Rev. Code Ann. § 5312.12(B)(4), § 5311.18(B)(1)).
+In Ohio, an HOA or COA may foreclose its lien in the same way that a mortgage on real property is foreclosed.
+(Ohio Rev. Code Ann. § 5312.12(B)(4), § 5311.18(B)(1)).

-An HOA or COA must initiate the foreclosure within five years after the lien is recorded otherwise the lien is invalid (Ohio Rev. Code Ann. § 5312.12(B)(3), § 5311.18(A)(4)).
-This is called the statute of limitations.
+An HOA or COA must initiate the foreclosure within five years after the lien is recorded; otherwise, the lien is invalid.
+(Ohio Rev. Code Ann. § 5312.12(B)(3), § 5311.18(A)(4)).